yuqitanyq/tp/docs/DeveloperGuide.md

     * 1a1.
 LibTask shows an error message.

    Use case resumes from step 1.

+* 1b.
+The book is being borrowed.

+  * 1b1.
+LibTask shows an error message.

+   Use case resumes from step 1.

 ### UC11: Borrow Book